 Once the Registrar reviews and approves your leave, our office will be informed that you are taking a leave and the conditions under which you will no longer be enrolled; i.e. graduate study at another school, personal leave, medical leave, etc. We will also be informed of the date you withdrew – usually the last day you attended classes.
 This information is used to re-calculate your financial aid.

-Grant Recipients: If you receive grant assistance (as well as federal, HLS and/or private loans) from Harvard Law School, your award will be adjusted according to BOTH federal and institutional guidelines.
-As noted in the HLS Handbook, institutional guidelines state that your tuition is adjusted by the number of months you have been enrolled.
+Grant Recipients: If you receive grant assistance (as well as federal, HLS and/or private loans) from Harvard Law School, your aid package will be adjusted according to BOTH federal and institutional guidelines.
+Institutional guidelines state that your tuition is adjusted by the number of months you have been enrolled.
 Therefore, once we have been informed by the Registrar’s Office of your tuition adjustment, we will adjust your budget, grant and loans using these guidelines.

-Once all adjustments have been made, you will receive a letter from our office informing you of your new award and any outstanding balance due or refund created by the recalculation.
+Once all adjustments have been made, you will receive a letter from our office informing you of your new aid package and any outstanding balance due or refund created by the recalculation.

 Students who take a leave during the academic year are charged tuition for the period of enrollment, plus full insurance and health fees for the term in which the leave occurs.